Sunday, June 29, 2014

 2013 - MACHETE KILLS, a failed B-movie spoof

-Hispanic filmmaker Robert Rodriguez can't seem to let go of this Machete character he created for the Grindhouse film he and Quentin Tarantino directed in 2007.
+Hispanic filmmaker Robert Rodriguez can't seem to let go of the Machete character he created for the Grindhouse film he and Quentin Tarantino directed in 2007.
 The first film Machete was over the top with it's silly violence and comedy bits.
 But the film also had a bizarre cast which included Lindsey Lohan, Cheech Martin, Steven Seagal and Robert De Niro of all people.

 Going back to the well with the same silly formula as the first film just shows how tired his exaggerated B movie concept has become.
 Rodriguez pulled together another eccentric cast and has lots of over the top violence but it all seems kind of stupid this time.